luk6xff/MeteoStation/README.md

 # MeteoStation
-Simple Meteo Statio - Project has been cancelled
+Simple Meteo Station - Project has been cancelled